HAPI (HAPI) Trading 10.9% Higher Over Last Week

 According to CryptoCompare, “HAPI is an on-chain cybersecurity protocol to create trustless Oracles.
 If connected to HAPI, any CEX like Coinbase or Binance will be warned in case stolen funds are deposited on their platform.
 An exchange will be able to block those funds until the situation is resolved.
 With the HAPI smart contract and the Oracle DEXs like Uniswap, Sushiswap will be able to identify suspicious wallet addresses and reject any transaction request to prevent money laundering.
 With a decentralized security audit database, DEXs and CEXs can access info on whether the specific smart contract has undergone a security audit.
 If not audited, the crypto exchange can notify the trader on possible risks or even impose a limit for buy/sell order amount, or restrict any operations with such high-risk tokens. “

-It is usually not currently possible to buy alternative cryptocurrencies such as HAPI directly using US dollars.
-Investors seeking to acquire HAPI should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+It is usually not currently possible to buy alternative cryptocurrencies such as HAPI directly using U.S. dollars.
+Investors seeking to trade HAPI should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy HAPI using one of the exchanges listed above.

 Receive News & Updates for HAPI Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for HAPI and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.